Massachusetts Real Estate- Merrimack Valley

 Your final walkthrough shouldn’t be skipped.
-The final walkthrough is a necessary task before you close on a home.
-It is your final chance to make sure the home is in the condition you expected just before closing on a home.
+It is a necessary task before you close on a home.
+The final walk through is your final chance to make sure the home is in the condition you expected just before closing on a home.

 During your final walkthrough you will check to see that the home is in the same condition as you last saw it, the seller has performed any negotiated repairs, everything is in working order and there is no new damage to the home.